argilla-io/argilla-python/docs/how_to_guides/query_export.md

 You can search for records in your dataset by **querying** or **filtering**.
 The query focuses on the content of the text field, while the filter is used to filter the records based on conditions.
 You can use them independently or combine multiple filters to create complex search queries.
 You can also export records from a dataset either as a single dictionary or a list of dictionaries.

-## How-to guide

-This section shows how to query a dataset in Argilla using specific terms or filters, and export records.

 !!! info "Class"

     === "`rg.query`"